koukarin/Proof-of-Commitment-Protocol/README.md

 - 1 point to 3 different contents.

 A user can’t vote for a contact he has submitted.
+He can modify his choices until the end of the Voting Epoch.

 ### Voting Epoch